MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-13-Simplified-Acquisition-Procedures/section-13.003.md

 (2) Establish deadlines for the submission of responses to solicitations that afford suppliers a reasonable opportunity to respond (see 5.203);

 (3) Consider all quotations or offers that are timely received.
-For evaluation of quotations or offers received electronically, see 13.106-2(b)(3); and
+For evaluation of quotations or offers received electronically, see13.106-2(b)(4); and

 (4) Use innovative approaches, to the maximum extent practicable, in awarding contracts using simplified acquisition procedures.

 [62 FR 64917, Dec.
-9, 1997]Editorial Note:For Federal Register citations affecting § 13.003, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*
+9, 1997, as amended at 87 FR 49502, Aug.
+10, 2022]Editorial Note:For Federal Register citations affecting § 13.003, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*